 The Admiral Graf Spee was loose in the South Atlantic.
 Finally cornered in the port of Montevideo by British cruisers, she was deceived into scuttling herself instead of blasting her way out.

-Some of Adolf Hitler's quotations regarding propaganda, leadership and religion and how they reveal the man and his methods.
-Some may find these chilling in light of the current state of the world.
+This article analyzes aome of Adolf Hitler's quotations regarding propaganda, leadership, and religion and how they reveal the man and his methods.
+Some readers may find these chilling in light of the current state of the world.

 Estonia has the highest death rate related to drug overdoses in the EU.
 Many of those deaths are caused by a powerful synthetic heroin called “China White”, clinically known as Fentanyl.